zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 ## Prerequisites

 When using ZSS for authentication, ensure that you satisfy the following prerequisites before you set up client certificate authentication.
-These prerequsites do not apply when using the internal API mapper.
+These prerequsites do not apply when using the internal API ML mapper.

 1. Specify the Zowe runtime user and set your protection by password.
 The user is created with the `NOPASSWORD` parameter by the Zowe installer.
 It is necessary to change this password.